CamperSamu/TAB/README.md

 ## Fork
 This fork adds back packet support to Velocity.
 This fork is unofficial and is in no way affiliated, endorsed, or maintained by NEZNAMY.
 Use at your own risk!
 Requires [VelocityPacketInjector](https://github.com/NovaMC/VelocityPacketInjector) plugin on your proxy to work!
+This fork will only work on Velocity, building for BungeeCord and Bukkit is disabled!

 # About
 TAB aims to be a superior all-in-one minecraft plugin for displaying information that outperforms all